kartverket/backstage-plugin-risk-scorecard-frontend/README.md

 Note!
 You have to remember to add all users that take part in the testing of this application to this consent screen.

 ## Github
-Login through Github is as of now not used for anything in particular in ros-as-code, but the idea for the future is to have some of the same solution set up as GCP has today.
+Login through Github is as of now not used for anything in particular in risk-as-code (Risk Scorecard), but the idea for the future is to have some of the same solution set up as GCP has today.
 That means that if you have a Github user account and you are signed in, we can fetch the user account's own permissions from Github.